 Nested Conditions, Groups, and Logical Operators

-Conditions can be nested inside Groups, which can check their conditions using and (if all are true) or or (if any is true).
+(if any is true).
 Groups can be nested inside other groups to build more complex queries.

-• Define a group by setting the type key to "group".
+- Define a group by setting the

-• If negative key is true, the conditions will be reversed.
+, the conditions will be reversed.

 The query below fetches assignments which are due.
 The first group checks for any responses where the status is "Complete", or the due date has passed.
 The second group excludes responses created by the "teacher" account, or the due date was extended.
-Note the negative: true option reversing the second group's conditions.
+Note the negative: true

 [